 Note the distinction between the name of the context type, Staff, Voice, etc, and the identifying name of a particular instance of that type, which can be any sequence of letters invented by the user.
-Digits and spaces can also be used in the identifying name, but then it has to be placed in quotes, i.e. \new Staff = "MyStaff 1" music-expression.
-The identifying name is used to refer back to that particular instance of a context.
-We saw this in use in the section on lyrics, see Section 4.2.3 [Voices and vocals], page 60.
+Digits and spaces can also be used in the identifying name, but then it has to be placed in quotes, i.e., \new Staff = "MyStaff 1" music-expression.
+The identifying name is used to refer back to that particular instance of a context, as demonstrated earlier with lyrics, see Section 4.2.3 [Voices and vocals], page 57.